Mayor, US Senate hopeful cited for leaving accident scene

 Hagen said he would not release any additional information about the accident or the charges.

 Collins referred questions to his campaign manager, Trent Bolger, who sent The Associated Press a written statement attributed to Collins.
-It said he “accidentally nudged” the back of a stopped car, but it was so light that he didn’t realize he’d made contact.
+It said he “accidentally nudged” the back of a stopped car, but it was so light that he didn’t realize he had made contact.

-He said he drove on and the other driver caught up to him and honked at him to pull over.
+He said he drove on, and the other driver caught up to him and honked at him to pull over.

 “The driver said she recognized me and knew who I was,” he said.
 “I gave her my card and told her I would pay for any damage to the vehicle at any repair shop of her choice.
 We shook hands, and she seemed satisfied with my offer.”

-Collins said the other driver left the parking lot before he did, and she followed up with him the next day.
+Collins said the other driver left the parking lot before he did, and he followed up with her the next day to see if she had assessed the damage.

 The mayor said he plans to plead guilty to the careless driving charge, but not to the charge of leaving the scene of the accident.